Toward A Causal Framework for Modeling Perception

 ML researchers are increasingly interested in cognitive biases (see, e.g., \citet{BengioNIPS2019, Booch2021_ThinkingAI}).
 Such works focus on how to create ML-driven intelligent systems that improve over and potentially replace the irrational human expert.
 It is an active and interdisciplinary line of research (see, e.g., \citet{Agrawal2019EconomicsofAI}).
 Our work adds to this growing line of research by making use of causal reasoning as a basis for modeling human-like reasoning \cite{Scholkopf2019_CausalML, PearlCausality2009}.
 Further, there are narrower lines of ML work that study these cognitive biases and their impact on the human user of the ML application.
 We highlight those studying the human-in-the-loop problem from a fairness and accuracy perspective (see, e.g., \citet{DBLP:conf/aaai/DeKGG20, DBLP:conf/aistats/MozannarLWSDS23, DBLP:journals/corr/abs-2405-18902}), which includes LtD \cite{DBLP:conf/nips/MadrasPZ18} and xAI \cite{DBLP:journals/pami/RongLNFQUSKK24}.
 Such works consider the human's interaction with the ML model, incorporating it within the problem formulation.
 With some exceptions \cite{DBLP:journals/interactions/CarabanK20, DBLP:journals/pacmhci/RastogiZWVDT22, Yang2023Inner}, these works, however, do not give agency to the human user and formulate it as an additional and costly decision-maker, ignoring any influence from individual experience.
 Different from these works, we explore the setting of having multiple users that disagree on the information provided.
 In that sense, our work gives more agency to the user by recognizing the role of perception among a set of heterogeneous users.

-The role of cognitive biases in fair ML applications, with some exceptions.
+The role of these cognitive biases in fair ML is largely unexplored, with some exceptions.
 Some of these works show how the cognitive biases can be exacerbated by the xAI techniques used by the expert to explain a model \cite{DBLP:conf/aies/BertrandBEM22} and can affect the expert's evaluation of a model's output \cite{DBLP:conf/chi/EchterhoffYM22}.
-Further, given the problem of subjective or context-aware fairness, where we recognize that fairness can have different meanings across humans, works like \citet{DBLP:conf/kdd/SrivastavaHK19} and \citet{DBLP:conf/aies/Yaghini0H21} design experiments to test for the human perception of fairness.
+Further, given the problem of context-aware fairness, where we recognize that fairness has different meanings across humans, works like \citet{DBLP:conf/kdd/SrivastavaHK19} and \citet{DBLP:conf/aies/Yaghini0H21} design user experiments to test for the human perception of fairness.
 These experiments show that the fairness of an outcome can be judged differently depending on who is the individual judging.
 We add to these works by formalizing perception itself through causal reasoning.
-We come back to this line of work in Section~\ref{sec:addRW} we further discuss perception within the causal fair ML literature.
+In Section~\ref{sec:addRW} we further discuss perception within the causal fair ML literature.